himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Guxiaowei/index.md

   - Researchers
 ---

-Xiaowei Gu is a researcher of neuroscience at RIKEN CBS.
+Xiaowei Gu is a research scientist of neuroscience at RIKEN CBS.